katarinaavucic/AnagramGame/README.md

 ## Project Specifications

-This program was created using JDK11 and JUnit 4 testing and is 977 lines of code (including Javadocs and testing).
+This program was created using JDK11 and JUnit 4 testing and is 977 lines of code (including Javadocs, testing, and adequate white space for readability).

 ### Use Cases